Welcome to the Web site of

 A Client's Duty to the Lawyer:

-Peggy expects clients to be truthful and courteous to her and to her staff, and keep her up to date on their cases, while being thoughtful of her time constraints.
-She wants her clients to ask questions as they come up, pay her according to the terms of their contracts--and trust her to do her best.
+I expect clients to be truthful and courteous to me and to my staff, and keep me up to date on their cases, while being thoughtful of my time constraints.
+I want my clients to ask questions as they come up, pay her according to the terms of their contracts--and trust me to do my best.

 Guarantees?

-There cannot be ANY GUARANTEES that clients will accomplish their goals when other parties and litigation is involved!!.
+There cannot be ANY GUARANTEES that clients will accomplish their goals when other parties and litigation is involved!!
 Even if a case appears to be "a very good one"!!
-Don't misinterpret words of encouragement for a "guaranty".
-Peggy can guarantee that she will do her best for you, answer your telephone calls, and tell you the truth, good or bad, about what is going on in your case.
+Don't misinterpret words of encouragement for a "guaranty."
+I can guarantee that I will do my best for you, answer your telephone calls, and tell you the truth, good or bad, about what is going on in your case.

-Visitors are encouraged to examine other pages on my web site for information on specific kinds of problems.
-All of the pages dealing with legal aspects of the law are only general information, and should not be relied on for solving specific legal problems.
+You are encouraged to examine other pages on my web site for information on specific kinds of problems.
+All of the pages dealing with legal aspects of the law are only general information, and should not be relied on for solving specific legal problems:

 Other Lawyers:

 On your way to my office for an appointment?
-Click here for a map, and follow up with a phone call, if you need to have further instructions.
+Click here for a map.
+Follow up with a phone call if you need further instructions.

 Links to Courts, and Other Legal Information